blackbhc/refactor/development-manual/development.md

     will be overwritten in the next analysis step.
 To correctly output the analysis results, the monitor should push the results to the `writer` immediately after the `feedback` function is called.

+#### Steps to add new analysis results

+Except the analysis function, to include new analysis results, the workflow of the virtual analysis engine should be modified, which is a little tedious.
+The steps are listed as follows:

+1. Configure the `analysis_results` in the `calculator` class, to involve the new analysis results, which is generally is pointer to array or single value or member of a vector.
+2. Configure its setting ups in the `calculator::setup_res()` function, at where such analysis results will be initialized.
+3. Release such results in the destructor of the `calculator` class.
+4. Update the analysis results in its module (one of model, particle, ...) in the wrapper of `call_xxx_module` of the `calculator` class.
+5. Create a dataset of such results in the `monitor::create_xxx_file_datasets()`, before which you should choose a module to store such results, e.g. model, particle, group, etc.
+6. Push such results to its module at `monitor::save()` function.

 ### `src/tools` <a id="src_tools"></a> <a href="#list_of_modules"><font size=4>(src list)</font></a>

 #### Public APIs